-Live's Transport jumps back to bar 1 when slaved to a MIDI clock
+Live's Transport jumps back to bar 1 when using Host MIDI clock

 - Operating System: All

-- If the master MIDI clock position jumps to bars greater than 1024, Live's Song Position Pointer on the slaved computer jumps back to bar 1.
+If Live is set as Device for a MIDI clock Host, when the Host MIDI clock position jumps to bars greater than 1024 then Live's Song Position Pointer on the computer jumps back to bar 1.

 According to the MIDI protocol, the Song Position Pointer is limited to 1024 bars.